Snorvisable/angular-odata/README.md

 # Quick set-up
 1. Add @snorvisable/angular-odata to the dependencies in the project.json file.
-`"@snorvisable/angular-odata": "0.0.6"`
+`"@snorvisable/angular-odata": "0.2.1"`
-2. Import the `HttpClientModule` in app.module.ts.
+2. Import the `AngularODataModule` in app.module.ts.
 3. Create a new class extending `ODataConfig` and add it to the providers.
 Replace rootUrl with the root url of the API you'd like to query:
 ```javascript
 export class MyODataConfig extends ODataConfig {